 The Speak Up!
-Media Training Intensive Workshop was developed for people with experience in the sex trades, LGBQ people, and trans and gender-non-conforming people who want to speak publicly – in mainstream and community produced media – about their experiences and offer their political perspective on issues that affect their communities.
+Media Spokesperson Workshop was developed in 2009 for people with experience in the sex trades who want to speak publicly – in mainstream and community produced media – about their experiences and offer their political perspective on issues that affect our communities.
 The workshop is designed to support each participant to speak up from their own perspective and on issues that matter to them.
-Our seminar teaches participants to create strategic responses to media and public events.
+Our seminar teaches participants to create strategic responses to media and public events and builds skills as a media spokesperson.

 Participants learn to: